ChenPanXYZ/Theatre-Blocking/README.md

 # Personas

+## **Julia**
+#### Bio
-1. **Julia**, a ballet director.
-She is a director who is very loyal to the script and very strict with her actors.
-She is not satisfied about the current stage allocation procedure so that she wants a better system to direct actors in the right position in a more efficient way.
+Julia is a ballet director.
+She is very loyal to the script and very strict with her actors.
+She spends much time on checking and modifying the positions of her actors.
+#### Goal
+Increase the efficiency of rehearsal.
+Increase the quality of the ballet she directs.
+#### Frustration
+Inefficiency of checking the positions of actors.
+Inefficiency of modifying the positions of actors.
+Unable to focus on something more important, such as the details of actors' actions.

 2. **Stephan**, an opera actor.
 An uprising movie star who is hard-working and ambitious about his career.
 He loves actoring but memorizing blocking bothers him a lot, since it always distracts him from performing better.